> cat /etc/team.conf

 What this team actually shipped

 The page should prove the claim.
-These are live production counts pulled from the system, not invented marketing numerology.
+These are live production counts pulled from the Maguyva codebase and pipeline, not invented marketing numerology.

 > cat /proc/burn_rate